-- hours in institutional pharmacy services that has been approved by the Board of Pharmacy; - C. In order to be approved by the Board of Pharmacy, the training course for a consultant pharmacist to an institutional facility shall provide instruction in the areas of clinical pharmacy services, drug distribution systems and state and federal pharmacy regulations governing the practice of institutional pharmacy. - 2.
-For purposes of this ARTICLE a Consultant Pharmacist shall mean a Mississippi licensed pharmacist who is responsible for developing, coordinating and supervising pharmaceutical services on a regularly scheduled basis in an institutional facility as well as the following responsibilities. - A. Reviewing policies and procedures regarding the distribution and storage of medications within the facility and as necessary making recommendations to the facility and provider pharmacist; - B. Monitoring utilization and therapeutic response of medications prescribed for and administered to residents of the facility as well as providing consultation on matters related to medications; - C. Serving as a resource for pharmacy related educational services within the facility; - D. Communication and discussion with the provider pharmacist regarding areas of concern and resolution thereof; - E. Serving on appropriate committees; - F. Supervising and assisting in the disposal of all discontinued, expired or otherwise unneeded controlled substance medications; - G. Reviewing records of the destruction of all medications and verification of the reasons for destruction; - H. Ensuring that complete and accurate records of the acquisition and disposition of controlled substance medications which have been dispensed for residents of the institutional facility are maintained; - I. Attending, within the last two (2) years, a consultant pharmacist seminar which has been approved by the Board; - J. Maintain consultant pharmacist eligibility as described in Section 1. - 3.
-A Long Term Care Facility which is permitted by the Board and where the services of a consultant pharmacist are required shall have the following responsibilities: - A. Policy Manual.
-The institution shall develop policies and procedures regarding pharmacy services which includes, but is not limited to proper labeling of patient medications and emergency drugs, security of patient medications and emergency drugs, administration and controlled substances record-keeping and accountability.
-This procedural manual shall be the responsibility of the institution and is to be promulgated with the concurrence of the consultant pharmacist, nursing home administrator and the directors of medical and nursing services. - A. Reference.
-Reference materials shall be located in the nursing stations(s) and contain current editions of appropriate reference materials as may be deemed necessary by the consultant pharmacist and the medical and nursing directors.
+- (3) In order to be approved by the Board of Pharmacy, the training course for a consultant pharmacist shall provide instruction in the areas of clinical pharmacy services, drug distribution systems and state and federal pharmacy regulations governing the practice of long-term care pharmacy. - B. For purposes of this ARTICLE, a Consultant Pharmacist shall mean a Mississippi licensed pharmacist who is responsible for developing, coordinating and supervising pharmaceutical services on a regularly scheduled basis in a LTCF, as well as the following responsibilities. - (1) Reviewing policies and procedures regarding the distribution and storage of medications within the facility and as necessary making recommendations to the facility and provider pharmacist; - (2) Monitoring utilization and therapeutic response of medications prescribed for and administered to residents of the facility as well as providing consultation on matters related to medications; - (3) Serving as a resource for pharmacy related educational services within the facility; - (4) Communication and discussion with the provider pharmacist regarding areas of concern and resolution thereof; - (5) Serving on appropriate committees; - (6) Supervising and assisting in the disposal of all discontinued, expired, or otherwise unneeded controlled substance medications; - (7) Reviewing records of the destruction of all medications and verification of the reasons for destruction; - (8) Ensuring that complete and accurate records of the acquisition and disposition of controlled substance medications which have been dispensed for residents of the LTCF are maintained; - (9) Attending, within the last two (2) years, a consultant pharmacist seminar which has been approved by the Board; - (10) Maintain consultant pharmacist eligibility as described in Section 1. - C. A LTCF which is permitted by the Board and where the services of a consultant pharmacist are required shall have the following responsibilities: - (1) Policy Manual.
+The LTCF shall develop policies and procedures regarding pharmacy services which include, but are not limited to, proper labeling of patient medications and emergency drugs, security of patient medications and emergency drugs, administration and controlled substances record-keeping and accountability.
+This procedural manual shall be the responsibility of the facility and is to be promulgated with the concurrence of the consultant pharmacist, nursing home administrator and the directors of medical and nursing services. - (2) Reference.
+Reference materials shall be readily available in the nursing stations(s) and contain current editions of appropriate reference materials as may be deemed necessary by the consultant pharmacist and the medical and nursing directors.